deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A4 Group and aggregate .md

 group_by_odd_even = daily_data.update("IsEven = (Number % 2 == 0)").groupBy("IsEven").dropColumns("IsEven")
 ```

-Just like all other real-time operations in Deephaven, these groupings update in real-time as the source table updates.
+Just like all other real-time operations in Deephaven, these groupings update in real time as the source table updates.

 Aggregations allow you to perform operations on grouped data.
-Let's perform some aggregations to compute statistics on our data.
+The query below computes statistics on our data.

 ```python
 from deephaven import Aggregation as agg, as_list